Alien on Stage

 Alien on Stage is a 2020 British documentary film about a group of bus drivers from Dorset who in 2013 put on a stage version of Alien instead of their usual annual pantomime production, and were invited to perform at the Leicester Square Theatre in London's West End.

 It won the Audience Award for best documentary at the 2021 Leeds International Film Festival, and the Silver Scream Award at the 2021 Imagine Film Festival.

-The film's tagline is "In Dorset no one can hear you scream!", and The Guardians reviewer described it as "warm and full of laughs".
+A reviewer for The Guardian described the film as "warm and full of laughs".